mzhou02/mzhou02.github.io/_posts/2025-10-22-gradient-of-thought.md

 <br>
 The magnitude of the gradient spike during training is thus largely governed by the tail of the model’s probability distribution: when the model assigns high probability to the correct token, the gradient necessarily remains small.
 Reasoning trace data is easier for the model to predict, effectively shifting the distribution of the correct token forward, moving the tail upwards and thereby reducing the frequency and severity of large gradients in practice.

 Of course, if we used only the preceding lemma, one could only guarantee this in theory when the shift in probability exceeds roughly $\sqrt{\tau_{\text{direct}}}(1 - \sqrt{2}/2)$ in factor; the verification of this is left as an exercise to the reader.
-However, the inequalities employed above are somewhat generous, and in most realistic settings the stability improvement from CoT training probably appears far stronger than this conservative bound would suggest.
+However, the inequalities employed above are somewhat generous, and in most realistic settings the stability improvement from CoT training probably appears far stronger than this conservative bound would suggest (I haven't empirically tested this though so I'm also unsure).

 <br>
 <h1> Reasoning as Implicit Alignment </h1>